We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The USD prices for the plans are as follows:

 (Pricing in other countries varies, however.
 In a lot of territories, Ecwid costs considerably more than in the USA.
-For example, the UK prices are around 24% higher than the US equivalents.)
+For example, the UK prices are roughly 30% higher than their US counterparts.)

 The most obvious difference between the plans involves product limits — these increase in size as you go up the pricing ladder.